 All you need to do is read a few public companies earnings call transcripts to understand what’s at the top of every C-level executive’s mind at every mobile company these days… how they can ensure they’re able to grow their apps and games audiences accretively.

-For the past six months, the Storemaven team has worked closely with many industry leaders to put together a methodology (powered by Storemaven technology) that helps mobile marketing teams grow their audiences in this newly formed data landscape.
+For the past six months, the Storemaven team has worked closely with many industry leaders to put together a mobile app growth strategy (powered by Storemaven technology) that helps mobile marketing teams grow their audiences in this newly formed data landscape.

 Let’s think about yesterday’s reality when your audience grew month-to-month, quarter-to-quarter, and year-to-year.
 You probably relied on: